June 11, 2018; revised January 21, 2019 (#11)

 9. Kammakkhayāya kamma (or kamma that lead to kammakkhaya) or kusala kamma do not directly remove existing kamma bīja.
 They lead to a state of mind where existing kamma bīja are UNABLE to bring vipāka.
 This is a VERY IMPORTANT point to understand.
 Please come back and read this post as many times as needed to comprehend this point (and ask questions at the discussion forum).

-- This is based on “Annantara and Samanantara Paccaya“.
+- This is based on “Anantara and Samanantara Paccaya“.

 - As one keeps doing kusala kamma, one’s wisdom (paññā) will grow and will become increasingly capable of comprehending the true nature of this world (the unsatisfactory nature) or Tilakkhana.
 That will lead to kammakkhaya in four stages of Nibbāna.